cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 >>> pql(1.5, 4)
 (1.5, 'quarter', 1, None, None, None)

 .. function:: quarterLengthToClosestType(qLen)

-## was quarterLengthToTypeCandidate Returns a two-unit tuple consisting of 1. the type string ("quarter") that is smaller than or equal to the qLen 2. bool, True or False whether the conversion was exact.
+Returns a two-unit tuple consisting of 1.
+The type string ("quarter") that is smaller than or equal to the quarterLength of provided.
+2. Bollean, True or False, whether the conversion was exact.

 >>> quarterLengthToClosestType(.5)
 ('eighth', True)